Bulk-Boundary Correspondence in 2D Photonics: Analysis and Simulation: Discussion and conclusion

 The objective of the paper is to examine, analytically and numerically, the validity of the BBCP for problems of 2D Maxwell's electrodynamics.
-The study is limited to rectangular lattices, although some of the methods and considerations are applicable to hexagonal lattices (``valley photonics'' and the ``photonic spin Hall effect'' \cite{Ma-Shvets-topological-waveguides15,Khanikaev-Shvets-2D-topological17}).
+The study is limited to rectangular lattices, although some of the methods and considerations are applicable to hexagonal lattices (``valley photonics'' and the ``photonic spin Hall effect'' \cite{ Khanikaev-Shvets-2D-topological17, Xue-Yang-Zhang-Valley-photonics21}).
 Other topological issues, such as waveguides \cite{Silva-Silveirinha-Tamm-states-2022,Qiu-Zhang-waveguide2023} and non-Hermitian topological photonics are outside the scope of the paper.

 The BBCP has been mathematically proven for a range of cases in 1D and 1.5D.
-The qualitative difference with 2D is that the boundary admittance, a scaler quantity in 1D, turns into an infinite-dimensional DtN map.
-The paper (i) defines this map for semi-infinite strips and (ii) introduces a procedure to compute it and express it in the basis of spatial harmonics along the interface.
+The qualitative difference with 2D is that the boundary admittance, a scalar quantity in 1D, turns into an infinite-dimensional DtN map.
+In the paper, this map is defined and computed for semi-infinite strips in the basis of spatial harmonics along the boundary.
+A very similar approach was proposed in \cite{Hu-Lu-Bound-states2017} for the computation of bound states in the continuum at a photonic crystal/air interface.

 A sufficient and necessary condition for the existence of an interface mode within an overlap of the bandgaps is for the sum of the DtN maps of the two abutting structures to be singular.
-This is detected numerically as a sharp minimum of the singular value of the sum of the DtN operators in a finite basis of spatial harmonics.
+This is detected numerically as a sharp minimum of the singular value of the sum of the DtN operators in a basis of spatial harmonics.

-From a purely mathematical standpoint, the numerical results cannot be fully conclusive, as the singularity of an infinite-dimensional operator cannot generally be verified exactly (not to mention that numerical studies are necessarily limited in scope and lack generality).
+From a purely mathematical standpoint, the numerical results cannot be fully conclusive, as the singularity of an infinite-dimensional operator cannot generally be verified exactly -- not to mention that numerical studies are by necessity limited in scope and lack generality.
 But from a physical perspective, results presented in this paper are persuasive in several important respects.
 First, they give a strong indication that the BBCP is indeed exact in 2D Maxwell's electrodynamics, despite the qualitative differences with 1D and with discrete lattice models.
-At the very least, the BBCP constitutes an accurate approximation, which is sufficient for practical purposes, since real materials and designs are subject to unavoidable losses and experimental tolerances anyway.
+Second, the numerical simulations illustrate the fact that the difference in the gap Chern numbers of the two periodic structures is equal \textit{not} to the total number of interface modes but rather to the ``net current'' of these modes.
+Third, the analysis suggests a connection between the BBCP and the positivity of electromagnetic energy density.